 The filling takes about 15 minutes to prep, then needs to cool, chill, and thicken completely.
 I recommend making it in advance and storing it in the refrigerator until you’re ready to assemble the chocolate raspberry cake.
 I have a complete separate page dedicated to this wonderful raspberry cake filling if you want more ideas for its uses.

-We’re using frozen raspberries for this filling, which I love because it means this cake can be made year round!
+We’re using frozen raspberries for this filling (just like raspberry sweet rolls), which I love because it means this cake can be made year round!
 You can also use fresh berries.
 You need 12 ounces (about 340–375g).
 Here are the other ingredients you need to make it:

 - Water & Cornstarch: Cornstarch is the magic thickener for this raspberry filling.
 You don’t need much, but you must dissolve it in a little water before using.
 This is called a “slurry”; see strawberry sauce as an example.